-This course is a critical study of three forms of fiction (short story, novella and novel) from classic and contemporary selections.
+This course is a critical study of three forms of fiction (short story, novella, and novel) from classic and contemporary selections.
 It includes critical analysis, study of techniques, historical background and thematic interpretations of the works read.
+This course emphasizes the correlation of literary elements such as plot, character, setting, symbolism, or theme.
+It also studies the relationships between fiction forms.
 Note: IAI English majors should be aware that universities may not accept elective literature courses other than British and American survey courses for the major when transferring.
 Recommended Prereq: C or better in ENG085 or ENG095 or placement by appropriate measures into college-level English.